pranaypatil01/jenkins-CICD/README.md

-# jenkins-CICD firse karde build
+# make changes to build automatically